SANDEEP-NAYAK/Java-CI-CD-Automation/README.md

 2. **Automated Jenkins Trigger:** The pipeline is automatically triggered through a GitHub webhook, initiating the build and deployment process whenever new code changes are pushed.

 3. **Unit Testing:** Maven conducts rigorous unit tests to validate the accuracy and functionality of individual components in the real-time Java application.
+    (Unit testing is a software testing technique where individual units or components of a software application are tested in isolation to ensure their correctness and functionality)
 4. **Integration Testing:** Maven verifies the seamless integration of the real-time application with external dependencies, ensuring robust end-to-end functionality.
+    (Integration testing is a software testing technique that verifies the interaction between different components or systems to ensure they work together as intended)
 5. **Maven Build:** Maven performs a clean build and generates a deployable artifact (JAR file) for the real-time Java application.

 6. **Static Code Analysis:** SonarQube conducts in-depth code analysis to detect and mitigate potential bugs, security flaws, and code quality issues.
+    (Static code analysis is a software testing method that analyzes the source code of a program without executing it, identifying potential issues, vulnerabilities)
 7. **Quality Gate Check:** Jenkins evaluates SonarQube reports to ensure that the code meets predefined quality standards and requirements.

 8. **Artifact Upload:** The generated JAR artifact is securely uploaded to Nexus, creating a central repository for storing build artifacts and dependencies.